Surfshark vs PIA VPN: Comparison For New Zealand in 2022

 |Extra Settings Pages||Yes||Yes|

-Mobile apps are just as user-friendly and boast the same design and appearance but optimized for a smaller screen.
-Dedicated IPs are also directly accessible from within the app.
+Mobile apps are just as user-friendly and boast the same design and appearance but are optimized for a smaller screen.

-PIA’s apps, on the other hand, boast a broader appearance and design that does require some work in the overall UI, as it gets quite complicated.
+PIA’s apps in New Zealand, on the other hand, boast a broader appearance and design that does require some work in the overall UI, as it gets quite complicated.

 Mobile apps are nicely designed though and tend to be clutter-free.
 All options are listed neatly and connecting takes barely a few seconds, which is quite remarkable.

-Both Surfshark and PIA offer a good network infrastructure.
-The former boasts 1,040+ servers in 61 countries, whereas PIA supports 3,300 servers in 30 countries.
+Both Surfshark and PIA offer a good network infrastructure in New Zealand.
+The former boasts 3200+ servers in 65+ countries, whereas PIA supports servers in 84 countries.

-The countries selected were USA, UK, France, Australia, and Canada.
+The countries selected were USA, UK, and Canada.
 All tests were performed on my 100 Mbps connection to get the best results.

 In bare speed tests, Surfshark managed to deliver an average of 88 Mbps in uploads and downloads, indicating a speed loss of 12%.